How to give employees shares in your business23 Aug 2016

-Many new businesses, particularly early-stage technology startups where specific skills are needed but funding might be tight, offer employees shares in the business in lieu of a larger salary.
+Many new businesses, particularly early-stage technology startups where specific skills are needed but funding might be tight, offer employees share schemes in the business in lieu of a larger salary.

 If you need practical, cost effective advice on the tax implications, commercial, financial or other advantages or disadvantages of gifting shares or setting up schemes, options for employee shares or how any of these options may alter how your business is valued later, talk to us.
 We can help.